haarish04/WC-tool/README.md

-# Challenge 1 - Build Your Own wc Tool
+# Build Your Own wc Tool

 This application is my solution to the first part of the Coding Challenges series by John Crickett.
 The page to the challenge can be found [here](https://codingchallenges.fyi/challenges/challenge-wc).